 Michael Eavis (CBE) is 85.
 He is an English dairy farmer who became enamored with large outdoor rock festivals after seeing Led Zeppelin play at the Bath Festival of Blues and Progressive Music in 1970, and staged the first Glastonbury Festival on his farm later that year.
 It became one of England's biggest annual shows, and has run the last weekend in June almost every year since.

 Jim Seals, multi-instrumentalist and half of the 70's soft-rock duo Seals and Crofts, is 77.

-Spinal Tap rhythm guitarist and lead singer David St. Hubbins is 71, a fictional character, created by actor and comedian Michael McKean for the 1984 "mockumentary" This is Spinal Tap, who along with Christopher Guest (as lead guitarist Nigel Tufnel) and Harry Shearer (as bass player Derek Smalls) is a pretty good guitarist and songwriter, who performs with the band periodically.
+Spinal Tap rhythm guitarist and lead singer David St. Hubbins is 73.
+David is a fictional character, created by actor and comedian Michael McKean (oddly enough the same age) for the 1984 "mockumentary" This is Spinal Tap, who along with Christopher Guest (as lead guitarist Nigel Tufnel) and Harry Shearer (as bass player Derek Smalls) is a pretty good guitarist and songwriter, who performs with the band periodically.
 McKean played guitar in Lenny and The Squigtones (as did Guest, who invented the Nigel character for that band) in his role on TV's Happy Days spinoff Laverne and Shirley, and won a Grammy award for authoring the title track to the folk-music parody film he wrote with Guest, A Mighty Wind.
 More recently Michael's been excellent as Bob Odenkirk's older brother lawyer Charles McGill in AMC's Breaking Bad spinoff Better Call Saul.